Aimanfaiz1999/Energy-Efficiency-Monitoring-Station/README.md

    - Configure and deploy AWS Lambda functions to process incoming data from the queues.
    - The Lambda functions should perform average calculations for gas and electricity consumption.
    - Ensure that the results are saved to AWS DynamoDB for easy access and analysis.
+   - From AWS Dynamodb, AWS Lamda-Alert_gas role and AWS Lamda-Alert_Electricity triggers if the values are above the thresholds

 6. **Threshold Configuration**:
-   - Set the threshold values for gas and electricity consumption in the Lambda functions.
+   - Set the threshold values for gas and electricity consumption in the Lambda functions-Alert_gas and Alert_electricity respectively.
    - When the average values exceed these thresholds, the system will trigger an alert.
+This will send email to recipient.

 ## Usage